frida/frida-website/_i18n/en/_docs/bridges.md

 [Local::SystemSession ]->
 {% endhighlight %}

-### REPL and frida-trace do compilation automatically
+### REPL automatic compilation

-REPL and `frida-trace` can also work with `.ts` files, although you need to first run `npm init` and add `"type":"module"` inside `package.json` file.
+The REPL can also work with `.ts` files: use `frida-create -t agent` in an empty directory to set up the needed scaffolding.

 ### Manually compiling using frida-compile

 You need to specify which bridges you want to use (ObjC, Java, Swift) by adding lines inside your script:

-* `import ObjC from "frida-objc-bridge"` - for ObjC
+* `import ObjC from "frida-objc-bridge";` - for ObjC
-* `import Java from "frida-java-bridge"` - for Java
+* `import Swift from "frida-swift-bridge";` - for Swift
-* `import Swift from "frida-swift-bridge"` - for Swift
+* `import Java from "frida-java-bridge";` - for Java

 We will recreate the example above where we used plain JavaScript to print `ObjC.available`.

 {% highlight typescript %}
 // script.ts